RobertJansen1/OpenStack-Docs/_posts/migrations/2025-10-29-faq-migrations.md

   * If you have a floating IP we will migrate it.
   * We have created a new project for you on the new platform.
   * If you use custom images or a snapshot to boot your instance from, we will migrate those glance images as well.
-  * If you have connected your instance to an internal network, we will extend that network into ams2.
+  * If you have connected your instance to an internal network, we will extend that network into the new region.
   * If you have a router for internet access on your network the public IP will change.
   * If you have volumes attached to your instance, we will copy them to the new platform.
   * If you have any snapshots on those volumes, those will be lost.
-  * If you do not disable cloud-init your SSH host key will change when migrating towards ams2.
+  * If you do not disable cloud-init your SSH host key will change when migrating towards the new region.
   * On Windows guests the admin password will be changed if cloudbase-init was not disabled.
   * We will use ICMP ping to determine if your instance is up and running, please prepare your instance accordingly.
   * If you have a HA setup, there are some caveats